Union Church (Sibley, Louisiana)

-Union Church (also known as Yellow Pine Church or Yellow Pine Christian Church) is a historic one-room church south of Sibley in Webster Parish in northwestern Louisiana.
+Union Church (also known as Yellow Pine Church or Yellow Pine Christian Church) is a historic one-room church south of Sibley in Webster Parish in northwestern Louisiana, United States.

 It was built in a Gothic Revival style and in 1996 was added to the National Register of Historic Places.

 In 2013, the congregation initiated the construction of a second building for Sunday school rooms and a fellowship hall.